Hybrid Approximate Message Passing: Conclusions

 \section{Conclusions}

 A general model for optimization and statistical inference based on graphical models with linear mixing was presented.
 The linear mixing components of the graphical model account for interactions through aggregates of large numbers of small, linearizable perturbations.
-Gaussian and second-order approximations are shown to greatly simplify the implementation of loopy BP for these interactions, and the Hybrid-GAMP framework presented here enables these approximations to be incorporated in a systematic manner in general graphical models.
-Simulations were presented for group sparsity where the Hybrid-GAMP method has equal or superior performance to existing methods.
-However, the generality of the method will enable GAMP to be applied to much more complex models where few algorithms are available.
-In addition to experimenting with such models, future work will focus on establishing rigorous theoretical analyses along the lines of \cite{BayatiM:11,Rangan:10arXiv-GAMP}.
+Gaussian and second-order approximations are shown to greatly simplify the implementation of loopy BP for these interactions, and the HyGAMP framework presented here enables these approximations to be incorporated in a systematic manner in general graphical models.
+Simulations were presented for group sparsity and multinomial logistic regression, where the HyGAMP method has equal or superior performance to existing methods. \textb{Although we saw that, in multinomial logistic regression, a direct application of HyGAMP does not lead to state-of-the-art computationally complexity, a modification of the HyGAMP presented here suffices to address the complexity issue \cite{Byrne:15,ByrneS:16}.} The generality of the proposed HyGAMP algorithm also allows its application to many other problems beyond these two examples, \blue such as multiuser detection in massive MIMO \cite{wang2015mimo,wang2016signal}, inference for neuronal connectivity \cite{fletcher2014scalable}, fitting neural mass spatio-temporal models \cite{fletcher2015neural}, user activity detection in cloud-radio random access \cite{utkovski2017random}, and decoding from pooled data \cite{alaoui2017pooled}. \black In addition to pursuing such applications, future work will focus on establishing rigorous theoretical analyses along the lines of \cite{BayatiM:11,Rangan:11-ISIT} for specific instances of HyGAMP.

 \appendices